 It could have run us about 10 bucks which isn’t bad, but on this day everything was 50 percent off.
 5 Bucks what a SCORE!!
 At the same thrift store the next weekend we ended up finding a circular saw for 7 dollars.
 That was amazing.
 We couldn’t pass that up.

 We also ended up buying a Crowbar for the pallets at Harbor Freight for 4 bucks and nails from Home Depot for less than 3 bucks as well.

 Freebies to starting an Urban Homestead

-To recap we got the pallets for free, spent roughly 20 bucks for some basic tools, now we were on a mission to find some other things on our list.
+To recap we got the pallets for free and spent roughly 20 bucks on some basic tools, and now we were on a mission to find some other things on our list.
 While at work Mike found at a job site the construction guys were going to just throw away the plastic they use to block off the area they are working at.
 Mike thinking outside of the box thought that would make a great for lining the raised beds.
 He ended up grabbing 3 or 4 rolls from them.

 So now we’re on the hunt for a cheap cordless drill.
 Let us know if you know anywhere we could find one on the cheap.
 We are going to do a separate post and video on how we built the beds as well as when we set them up for planting.

 What have we spent so far on starting an Urban Homestead